Skip to content

 SQL Database

-When the user “jdoe@icinga.com” logs in, Icinga Web 2 walks through all configured authentication backends until it finds one which is responsible for that user – e.g. a MySQL backend (SQL database backends aren’t domain-aware).
+When the user “jdoe@icinga.com” logs in, Icinga Web 2 walks through all configured authentication backends until it finds one which is responsible for that user – e.g. a MariaDB or MySQL backend (SQL database backends aren’t domain-aware).
 Then Icinga Web 2 asks that backend to authenticate the user with the username “jdoe@icinga.com”.